ElMoscaviador/shopping-app/README.md

 Please do not hesitate to report any lingering issues to me - I am all ears & would be grateful to you.

 ### CREDITS & MATERIALS USED
+#### Made by the author
+- Category bubbles
+- Empty Child hero
+- Shop Logo
+- Tardis hero
+#### Made by Material Icons and edited by the author using Inkscape & Gimp
+- Home, shop, cart & accessibility icons
+#### Made by the BBC and edited by the author using Inkscape & Gimp
-- All icons and artwork featured were made by myself using Inkscape & GIMP.
+- All other featured icons and artwork
+#### Made by the BBC
-- The BBC Reith font is owned by the BBC.
-All rights reserved.
+- BBC Reith font

 ## GENESIS OF THIS PROJECT